jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's my mission to make you realize you're the player god capable of so much more.

 That's why, whoever you are, and wherever you are on this Earth, I'm calling you Stargazer.
 It's a name in honor of ancestors like Copernicus, Bruno, and Galileo.
 All brave people who toppled royal antagonists by merely looking up at the stars and asking questions.
-These giants took on the responsibility to advance civilization and let evolution deal with the naysayers.
+These giants took on the responsibility to advance civilization and let Evolution deal with the naysayers.

-You can topple Darth Blockbuster.
+You can transform our civilizationy Stargazer.
 Not only do you already wield much power with eReaders, smartphones, and hi-speed internet, you hold the most potent lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to insurance underwriters, you are at the frontline—the place that creates political power.

-I'm serious, Stargazer.
+I'm serious.
 Remember, when I said, "power is to politics what money is to finance."
 Well, being on the frontline is why you're so powerful.
 You are society's nervous system.
 Feeling the pain of real work tells you the exact tools we need to finish the Internet Age upgrade.

 Darth Blockbuster will never understand what you know.